orionmclain/WhoseHoo-Feeder/README.md

 - 🖥️ I’m currently learning HTML, Javascript & CSS

-- 📈 I am passionate about the development of data and technology tools.
+- 📈 I am passionate about the growth of data and technology tools.
 With interests in AI/ML, Embedded Systems, and Software Development

 - ⚾️ I love to both play and watch sports and have been a lifelong Boston sports fan.